In the very west of Connecticut, the city of Norwalk sits by the water on Long Island Sound.

-After that you’ll have 90 minutes on Sheffield Island, which you can spend visiting the lighthouse, picnicking, walking trails and combing the shore for shells, sea glass and horseshoe crabs.
+After that you’ll have 90 minutes on Sheffield Island.
+I spent this time visiting the lighthouse, picnicking, walking trails and combing the shore for shells, sea glass and horseshoe crabs.

 5. Sheffield Island Lighthouse

-You’ll be given a tour of the building and can go to the rail at the top to see the Manhattan skyline off in the distance on a clear day.
+You’ll be given a tour of the building, filled with interesting anecdotes, and can go to the rail at the top.
+From here you may see the Manhattan skyline off in the distance on a clear day.

-A separate city until 1913, South Norwalk is a diverse and vibrant neighbourhood, and the place to go for dining, arts, shopping and entertainment.
+A separate city until 1913, South Norwalk is a diverse and vibrant neighborhood, and my place to go for dining, arts, shopping and entertainment.

-All of the museums above are in SoNo, together with lots of galleries and studios, all opening their doors for the SoNo Arts Festival in August.
+All of the museums above are in SoNo, together with lots of galleries and studios.
+These all open their doors for the SoNo Arts Festival in August.

-There are more than 30 places to eat in SoNo, and the offer is very international, whether you’re hankering for sushi, empanadas, clam chowder, fish tacos, baklava, roti or a comforting grilled cheese.
+There are more than 30 places to eat in SoNo, and the offer is very international.
+I’m talking, sushi, empanadas, clam chowder, fish tacos, poke, roti or a comforting grilled cheese.

-What will also grab you about this part of town is just how many independent retailers there are on these streets, at design stores, specialty food shops, jewellers and more.
+What grabbed me about this part of town is just how many independent retailers there are on these streets, at design stores, specialty food shops, jewelers and more.